Og Moreira

 Og Moreira (22 September 1917 – 1985) was a Brazilian professional footballer who played as a midfielder.

 Career

-Discovered by America-RJ in the 1930s, he was part of the club's campaign to win the state title in 1935, remaining with the club until 1940, when he had a stint for a few months at Racing Club.
-He returned to Fluminense in 1941, winning the state championship again, and in 1942 he became the first black to play for SE Palmeiras, a club where he made 203 appearances and remained until 1949.
-He also played for Nacional and Juventus in São Paulo.
+Discovered by America-RJ in the 1930s, he was part of the club's campaign to win the state title in 1935, remaining with the club until 1940, when he had a stint for a few months at Argentine club Racing He returned to Brazil with Fluminense in 1941, winning the state championship again, and in 1942 he became the first black to play for Palmeiras, a club where he made 203 appearances and remained until 1949.
+He also played for Nacional-SP and Juventus-SP in São Paulo.